alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 `

 This script will load everything from `movies.cvs` at the exposed connection lib://testdata/. <br>
-lib is a specification when the data is from a local source in this case the engine container.
+*lib* is a specification when the data is from a local source in this case the engine container.
 <br>Depending on what data source, the load scripts will be different.
 <br>

 **Load different kinds of file types**<br>

 Read about [core data loading](https://github.com/qlik-oss/core-data-loading) to learn how to load different file types.

-## 3. Analyze the data with coreCtl
+## Analyze the data with coreCtl

-We have now loaded `data/movie.cvs `{{open}} into our myapp.qvf app.
-There are a bunch of analytics tool we can use on the loaded data.
+We have now loaded `data/movie.cvs `{{open}} into our myapp.qvf app. corectl has a bunch of unbuilt analytics tool we can use on the loaded data.
 <br>
-To see the analysis tools: `corectl`{{execute}} and under `App Analysis Commands` you will find the useful tools.
+If you run `corectl`{{execute}} you will see some helpful analytic tool under the heading `App Analysis Commands`
 <br>

 ![Analysis](assets/analys.png)